14all-agency/shopify-llms-txt-directory/https-www-patiofyre-com.md

   Updated: 2025-10-26T00:17:58Z
 - [Affiliate Program | Patiofyre](https://www.patiofyre.com/pages/affiliates): Join the Fyre.
 Share the Glow.
 Are you a creator, publisher, or brand partner who loves great design, outdoor living, and gear that actually lasts?...
   Updated: 2025-11-09T15:51:53Z
+- [Wood Pellets](https://www.patiofyre.com/pages/wood-pellets): The Right Fuel Makes All the Difference Premium Softwood Pellets for Maximum Warmth Your Patiofyre deserves fuel that matches its engineering.
+That...
+  Updated: 2025-12-02T22:42:57Z

 ## Policies